czim/laravel-filter/README.md

 You may pass any array or Arrayable data directly into the filter, and it will create a `FilterData` object for you.
 If you do not have the `$filterDataClass` property overridden, however, your filter will do nothing (because no attributes and defaults are set for it, the FilterData will always be empty).
-In you extension of the `Filter` class, override the property like so in order to be able to let the Filter create it automatically:
+In your extension of the `Filter` class, override the property like so in order to be able to let the Filter create it automatically:

 ``` php
     class YourFilter extends \Czim\Filter\Filter
     {
         protected $filterDataClass = \Your\FilterDataClass::class;

         ...
     }
 ```